 Public Health Emergency - Leading a Nation Prepared

 ASPR is looking at innovative approaches to building the RDHRS and continuing the dialogue with our state and local health system partners to explore various avenues to develop the system.
-ASPR has announced the Partnership for Disaster Health Response Cooperative Agreement Funding Opportunity Announcement, which invites applicants to develop demonstration projects that address healthcare preparedness challenges, establish best practices for improving disaster readiness across the healthcare delivery system, and show the potential effectiveness and viability of a RDHRS.
+In 2018, ASPR invested in two RDHRS sites to serve as demonstration projects that address health care preparedness challenges, establish best practices for improving disaster readiness across the health care delivery system, and show the potential effectiveness and viability of an RDHRS.
+These sites are led by Massachusetts General Hospital and Nebraska Medicine.
+In 2020, ASPR built on the success of these partnerships by adding a third recipient, Denver Health and Hospital Authority.

 The four primary goals of the RDHRS are to: